Nimish299/sports-connect/README.md

-use the player_player_1 branch its the newest beanch
+use the player_player_1 branch its the newest branch